ChrisPenner/ChrisPenner.github.io/site/drafts/gadts.md

 Han,32,Corellia
 ```

-In its essence, a CSV is really just a **list of rows** and each row is just a list
+In its essence, a CSV is really just a list of **rows** and each **row** is just a list of **columns**.
+That's pretty much it!
+Any other meaning, even something as benign as "this column contains numbers" isn't tracked in the CSV itself.
-of **columns**.
-Additional structure can be added after the fact by parsing columns
-into different types; but since none of this information is tracked in the format
-of the CSV itself, every cell in a CSV starts out as just a `String`.

-All this means that we can model the data in a CSV using a simple type like `[[String]]`,
-so far, so simple!
-There's a bit of a catch here though:
-although it's clear to us humans that `Name,Age,Home` is a header row for this
-CSV, there's no distinction in the CSV itself between the header row and the
+This means we can model the data in a CSV using a simple type like `[[String]]`, so far, so simple!
+There's a bit of a catch here though.
+Although it's clear to us humans that `Name,Age,Home` is the **header row** for this CSV, there's no marker in the CSV itself to indicate that!
+It's up to the user of the library to specify whether to treat the first row of a CSV as a header or not, and herein lies our challenge!
-rest of the CSV.
-According to the specification, you can specify the existence
-of a header in the MIME Type for the CSV, but of course that won't be available
-to us when we're reading a CSV within the library.
-That means we'll have to rely on the user of the library to specify whether or not
-to treat the first row of the document as a set of column headers.

-This is where things get interesting; Depending on whether the CSV has a header
-row or not the consumer of the CSV will want to reference columns by a
-**column name** or **column number** respectively.
-In a dynamic language this is pretty easy to handle, we could provide separate methods
-for indexing columns by header name or column number and it would be the
-programmer's job to keep track of when to use which.
-However, in a strongly-typed language
-like Haskell we much prefer to prevent such mistakes at compile time;
-meaning we'd like to limit the programmer to performing sensible actions
-using the type system.
-This is the challenge which this article sets out to solve.
+Depending on whether the CSV has a header row or not, the user of our library will want to reference the CSV columns by a either a **column name** or **column number** respectively.
+In a **dynamic language** (like Python) this is easily handled, we would provide separate methods for indexing columns by either header name or column number, and it would be the programmer's job to keep track of when to use which.
+In a strongly-typed language like Haskell however, we prefer to prevent such mistakes at compile time.
+Effectively, we want to give the programmer jigsaw pieces that only fit together in a way that works!

-Our well-typed CSV library will need to perform the following functions:
+For the sake of pedagogy our miniature CSV library will perform the following tasks:

 * Decode a CSV string into a structured type
-* Extract a list of the values of a given column for all rows
+* Get all the values in a given row
-* Allow re-ordering or deleting columns
-* Encode the structured type back into a string

-## Initial Approach
+## An Initial Approach

-First things first we'll need a `decode` function to parse the CSV into a
-more structured type.
-In a production environment you'd likely use more
-performant types like `ByteString` and `Vector`, but for our toy parser we'll
-stick to the Prelude.
+First things first we'll need a `decode` function to parse the CSV into a more structured type.
+In a production environment you'd likely use performant types like `ByteString` and `Vector`, but for our toy parser we'll stick to the types provided by the Prelude.

-This is a post about GADTs, not CSVs, so we won't worry about escaping or quoting here.
-We'll do the naive thing and split our rows into cells on every comma.
-The Prelude, unfortunately, provides `lines` and `words`, but doesn't provide
-a more generic splitting function, so I'll whip one up to suit our needs.
+Since this is a post about GADTs and not CSVs encodings, we won't worry about escaping or quoting here.
+We can just do the naive thing and split our rows into cells on every comma.
+The Prelude, unfortunately, provides `lines` and `words`, but doesn't provide a more generic splitting function, so I'll whip one up to suit our needs.

+Here's a function which splits a string on commas in such a way that each "cell" is separated in the resulting list.

 ```haskell
 splitOn :: Eq a => a -> [a] -> [[a]]